Project Update, March 19, 2020:

 The key to sustainable water is to expand access beyond the main source and practice techniques that conserve water on the surface and restore water below ground.
 With these challenges in mind, TREES launched its Loxo Loxo Program in Senegal in 2018 to help 600 Forest Garden farming families bring a sustainable, lasting water source directly to their farms and unlock their earning potential.

-Of the nearly 2,000 families planting Forest Gardens in TREES projects in Senegal, over half live close enough to water networks to participate in Loxo Loxo.
+Out of nearly 2,000 families participating in TREES projects in Senegal, over half live close enough to the water network to benefit from Loxo Loxo.

 “Communities across Kaffrine’s landscape are talking about Loxo Loxo,” explains Fatoumata Diedhiou, the Senegal Program Coordinator who oversaw the launch of the program.
 “We quickly registered about 600 families in December and we will complete over 267 installations in the next two weeks.”